 The top item on the list was to get the flat wheel on my motorcycle fixed.
-Even though we had the necessary tools on us to fix it; I was still in no mood of doing the job myself.
-Leaving the trio in their respective dreamland; I stepped out of the hotel, hoping to find a mechanic shop open.
+Even though we had the necessary tools on us to fix it, I was still in no mood of doing the job myself.
+Leaving the trio in their respective dreamlands, I stepped out of the hotel, hoping to find a mechanic shop open.

-It was quite close to the hotel and I wanted the guy to come to the hotel but he insisted that I get the motorcycle to his shop.
-I was hesitant to drag a 350 CC Royal Enfield on a flat wheel; fearing that it might do some damage the Tyre itself but had no choice.
-I walked back to the hotel, woke everyone up; and brought the motorcycle to the repair shop.
+It was quite close to the hotel and I wanted the guy to come to the hotel.
+But he insisted that I get the motorcycle to his shop.
+I was hesitant to drag a 350 CC Royal Enfield on a flat wheel, fearing that it might do some damage to the Tire itself but had no choice.
+I walked back to the hotel, woke everyone up, and brought the motorcycle to the repair shop.

 A couple of hours later, the motorcycle was fixed and we were all up and ready to continue our journey to Rohtang.
 The clock showed slightly past 10 AM when we checked out of the hotel.
 Just like the day before, we were again late by 5 hours on our plan.

 After a moment’s thought, the best possible idea I could come up with was to go back to the hotel and find out if they are still there but they weren’t.
 So there I was, standing at the hotel again and continuously calling their cells with no idea about where they went.

 After what seemed like forever, Rohit answered his phone and the mystery of their disappearance was resolved.
 The trio had noticed a gas station near the entrance of Manali last night and went back that way to fill up their tanks, in the exact opposite direction of the way we were supposed to be going.

-I waited and waited and finally they reappeared on the road.
+I waited and waited and finally, they reappeared on the road.
 After giving all three of them an earful, we started again and this time I kept checking to ensure that they were still on my tail.

-Manali to Jispa
+Manali to Rohtang Pass

 Para-gliding from Rohtang Top